fraym/projections-nodejs/README.md

 Your type schemas have to match the glob you specify in the `PROJECTIONS_SCHEMA_GLOB` env variable (default: `./src/**/*.graphql`).
 You can specify the address (and port) of the projections service instance you use in the `PROJECTIONS_SERVER_ADDRESS` env variable (default: `127.0.0.1:9000`).

+You might have a seperate permissions directory or file.
+As soon as your permissions schema enum is not part of the projections glob you can specify a `PERMISSIONS_SCHEMA_GLOB` env variable.
+It is empty by default but as soon as you provide it it will add the files in that glob to your projections schema, too.

 Use the `PROJECTIONS_NAMESPACE` env variable to restrict all migrations to your namespace.
 This is useful if multiple apps share the projections service.
 Note: You cannot name your projection or namespace by a `Fraym` prefix.
 This is a reserved prefix for fraym apps.

 You need to add a file that contains all built-in directives to your type schemas.
 The latest version of this file can be found [here](default.graphql).